bonfa/algo-master/algo-master/summary/detail/SlidingWindowDynamicSize.md

 # Attempt 1
 * Longest Substring Without Repeating Characters (SOLVED PERFECTLY -> took a bit to realize the proper solution)
 * Longest Repeating Character Replacement (NOT SOLVED -> close to the proper solution but a lot out of time with an edge case to solve)
-* Minimum Size Subarray Sum
+* Minimum Size Subarray Sum (SOLVED PERFECTLY -> got lost a bit in indexes)
 * Max Consecutive Ones III
 * Minimum Window Substring